blockchainuniversityedu/custom-rom/README.md

 repo init -u https://android.googlesource.com/platform/manifest -b master --depth=1 repo sync --no-clone-bundle --no-tags --optimized-fetch --prune -j4

+Sidenote: "4 parallel jobs" refers to the number of simultaneous processes or threads used to perform a task

 To perform a minimal AOSP build, the minimal.xml was created in the same directory as the SSD responsible for the project.
 File can be found in git repository.